qmk/qmk_firmware/keyboards/handwired/dactyl_manuform/readme.md

 You can change your configuration between serial and i2c by modifying your `config.h` file.

-Notes on Software Configuration
+##Notes on Software Configuration
 -------------------------------

 the keymaps in here are for the 4x5 layout of the keyboard only.

-Flashing
+##Flashing
 -------

-From the top level `qmk_firmware` directory run `make KEYBOARD:KEYMAP:avrdude` for automatic serial port resolution and flashing.
-Example: `make lets_split/rev2:default:avrdude`
+To flash your firmware take a look at: [Flashing Instructions and Bootloader Information](https://docs.qmk.fm/#/flashing)

-Choosing which board to plug the USB cable into (choosing Master)
+##Choosing which board to plug the USB cable into (choosing Master)
 --------
 Because the two boards are identical, the firmware has logic to differentiate the left and right board.